kubernetes/minikube/site/content/en/docs/start/_index.md

 minikube is local Kubernetes, focusing on making it easy to learn and develop for Kubernetes.

-All you need is Docker (or similarly compatible) container or a Virtual Machine environment, and Kubernetes is a single command away: `minikube start`
+All you need is a Docker (or similarly compatible) container or a virtual machine environment, and Kubernetes is a single command away: `minikube start`

 ## What you’ll need